vectordotdev/vector/docs/setup/installation/manual/README.md

 # Manual Installation

-{% hint style="info" %}
-Please make sure your [platform][docs.platforms] is not supported before proceeding with package manager installation instructions.
-We generally recommend [platform installation instructions][docs.platforms] first.
-{% endhint %}

-Vector offers installation instructions for the following package managers:

-{% page-ref page="apt.md" %}
+You can install Vector manually through one of the following methods.
+We highly recommend using pre-built archives if possible.

-{% page-ref page="homebrew.md" %}
+{% page-ref page="from-archives.md" %}

-{% page-ref page="yum.md" %}
+{% page-ref page="from-source.md" %}

 ## Alternatives

 If you do not see your package manager you can consider:

+{% page-ref page="../platforms/README.md" %}

 {% page-ref page="../operating-systems/README.md" %}

-{% page-ref page="../manual/README.md" %}
+{% page-ref page="../package-managers/README.md" %}

-[docs.platforms]: ../../../setup/installation/platforms